ApolloAuto/apollo/modules/tools/amodel/README.md

 ```

 ## How to work
-amodel provides the following commands.
+`amodel` provides the following commands:
 - list.
 Show models installed in Apollo.
 - info.
 Show details of a model.
 - install.
 Install the model to Apollo.